XuhuiZhou/CDA/README.md

 4. For evaluation scripts, we recommend taking a look at test_pla_mask_onestep.py and test_state_dict_mask_onestep.py for plagiarism task and citation recommendation task.
 They have some subtle difference for S2D task as described in the paper.

-5. Fair warining: we merge files from different servers without further testing, which cause some inconsistency, please take a careful look before using them.

-6. For finetuning BERT, see BERT-HAN folder.
+5. For finetuning BERT, see BERT-HAN folder.

-7. All the external libraries are included in the environment.yml file.
+6. All the external libraries are included in the environment.yml file.